tobhe/cryptoscan/README.md

 cryptoscan is a bash script to check system binaries (like executables or shared libraries) for embedded statically linked crypto implementations.

-Currently it can detect AES, ChaCha20, Curve25519, DES, MD5, RIPEMD and SHA by searching the binaries for well-known constants used within the respective algorithms.
+Currently it can detect AES, BLOWFISH,ChaCha20, Curve25519, DES, MD5, RIPEMD, SHA, SIPHASH by searching the binaries for well-known constants used within the respective algorithms.

 ## Usage